 In this section, we will build the minting transaction.

 In this guide, we won't be showing how to set up RESTful APIs and backend servers.
-There are thousands of tutorials on YouTube, we recommend building your backend server with Vercel API or NestJs.
+There are thousands of tutorials on YouTube, we recommend building your backend server with Vercel API or NestJs or ExpressJs.

-First, we initialize the blockchain provider and AppWallet.
-In this example, we use mnemonic to restore our wallet, but you can initialize a wallet with mnemonic phrases, private keys, and Cardano CLI generated keys, see App Wallet.
+.
+In this example, we use mnemonic to restore our wallet, but you can initialize a wallet with mnemonic phrases, private keys, and Cardano CLI generated keys.

 '<blockfrost key here>'